Turf Flag Football Rules

 - The offensive team has four (4) downs to cover the entire field.

-- The offensive team may punt on the 4th down, and do not need to notify the defense of their intentions to do so.
+- The offensive team may punt on the 4th down, and need to notify the defense of their intentions to do so.

 - The defense must loudly count five (5) “steamwhistles” before rushing the quarterback.
 While counting, the defense must line up at or behind the line of scrimmage.